snizamaddinov/snizamaddinov/README.md

 ### Little about me

 - 👨🏻‍💻🏋️ Currently working on backend projects.
-- 📚 Gained experience with Symfony and Django (a little)
+- 📚 Gained experience with Symfony and Django
 - 🌱 Currently in a journey to master **Spring Boot**.

 ### Reach Out